MoserMichael/s9k/notes/compare-tui-webui.md

 This comparison is a bit subjective as it covers just one application and the experience of one user (that is my own one).
 Nevertheless i hope to come up with some useful observations.

+## The big problem

+Once upon a time we had the principle of [link](https://en.wikipedia.org/wiki/Unix_philosophy) of "Make each program do one thing well" etc.
+Nowadays we have gargantuan CLI programs with many functions, such as
+    - kubectl
+    - docker
+    - gcloud
+    - aws cli

+I think that the advantage of the former principle is that the user is left thew freedom and means to form his own sentences out of primitive statements, while solving his problem.
+Whereas with the big CLI approach one is left to google for exact incantations.

+Maybe here is where you are better off with a GUI... (but these can be messy as well, no doubt about that!)

 ## User productivity

 kubernetes objects tend to be interconnected: the pods are often created by deployment objects; there are also many attached objects like services or ingresses that are connected to the same pods via some shared annotations, as well as other pods that share the same namespace, etc. When a problem occurs it makes sense to examine a set of related objects.